-- 1. Give a brief bio of the author and/or illustrator's accomplishments, influences, and the qualities for which the author and illustrator are known. - 2.
-Identify and discuss the most significant and memorable genre characteristics of your assigned book. - 3.
-Identify and discuss the most significant and memorable quality characteristics of your assigned book. - Analyze the impact the diction and syntax have on meaning, tone, and reading experience (style: types of verbs, nouns, grammatical structure, imagery, figurative language, allusion, irony, symbolism, dialect, comparisons, sound, rhythm, etc.). - Analyze the literary elements in both text and illustration (setting, characterization, plot, theme, and tone: see pp. 31-39). - Analyze the effect of the point of view in both text and illustration - Analyze the visual elements of artistic design (Ch.
-3). - Choose the exemplary elements in the categories above and include those in your presentation. - 4.
-Discuss the theme, its significance, and identify the ways the theme evolves out of the plot, the characters, and is visible in the illustrations.
-(If your book is a collection, skip to # 5.) - 5.
-Provide a verbal summary of your personal response to the book. - 6.
-Cite all information you use from all sources right where you use the information in your handout.
+- 1. Give a brief bio of the author and/or illustrator's accomplishments and the qualities for which the author and illustrator are known.
+(If you are assigned a collection, see me.) - 2.
+Identify and discuss the distinguishing genre characteristics of your assigned book - 3.
+Identify and discuss the distinguishing quality characteristics of your assigned book - Analyze the impact the diction and syntax have on meaning, tone, and reading experience (style: types of verbs, nouns, grammatical structure, imagery, figurative language, allusion, irony, symbolism, dialect, comparisons, sound, rhythm, etc.) - Analyze the literary elements in both text and illustration (setting, characterization, plot, theme, and tone: see pp. 31-39) - Analyze the effect of the point of view in both text and illustration - Analyze the visual elements of artistic design (Ch.
+3) - Choose the exemplary elements in the categories above and include only those in your presentation - 4.
+Discuss the theme, its significance, and identify the ways the theme evolves out of the plot, the characters, and is visible in the illustrations - 5.
+Provide a verbal summary of your personal response to the book - 6.
+Cite all information you use from all sources right where you use the information on your handout.
 (Put quotation marks around any word, phrase, or sentence you use from any and all sources.
 Using MLA style, cite every source you use where you use it even if you do not quote it but you simply use the information by putting it into your own words.)
 A failure to do this will result in no credit for this section.
-Citation Examples:

-(Anderson 35) author + page # ("Demi at Work," par.
-10) title, + par. #.
-Do not cite by website name in the parenthetical citation.
+If the source has an author, cite author + page # (Anderson 35).
+If the website source does not have an author, cite by web page title, + par. #, not web site name, in the parenthetical citation ("Demi at Work," par.
+10).
+Missing or incorrect citation format will result in a 0 for this portion of the assignment. - 7.
+Submit your presentation to Canvas to access it for your presentation.

-Personal Response one page in hard copy form (Do not submit to Canvas.)
-Turn in a hard copy of your response along with a hard copy of your handout.
-(10 points)Reflect upon the following and be specific in your response:
+Part 3: Personal Response one page (turn in with the handout) (10 points) Reflect upon the following and be specific in your response: